-What do I need to do if my kerbside box is not collected?
+What do I need to do if my boxes or bag are not collected?

-If your kerbside box has not been collected please call 01594 810000 or complete the online form.
+If your kerbside boxes or bag has not been collected please call 01594 810000 or complete the online form.
 Please report missed collections to us by 12.00pm the following day (or Monday if your collection was due on the preceding Friday) and we will endeavour to return to your property and pick up the missed waste as soon as possible.
-To enable us to make the collection, please leave your recycling box out ready at the kerbside.
+To enable us to make the collection, please leave your recycling boxes and/or bag out ready at the kerbside.

 Remember all waste and recycling must be presented at the kerbside by 7.30am.

-In adverse weather, please ring 01594 812666 (recorded message) or visit the Recycling, Rubbish and Waste home page for up to date information.
+In the event of adverse weather disrupting services please ring 01594 812666 (recorded message) or visit the bad weather page for up to date information about your collections.

-What happens if I am are unable to carry my box to the kerbside?
+What happens if I am are unable to carry my boxes or bag to the kerbside?

 To find out more, please read our Assisted Collections leaflet.

-How do I get a new or additional recycling box?
+How do I get a new or additional recycling box or bag?

 If you do not currently have a recycling box or you have ordered one from us and are waiting for it to arrive, you can use any plastic box that is similar in size to ours (please remove the lid so that the crews can see what is in it).

-The Council now only supplies 55ltr green recycling boxes to residents, however, if you still have one of the old-style black baskets (in which to recycle your paper) you are welcome to continue to use this.
+The Council now only supplies 55ltr green recycling boxes to residents, however, if you still have one of the old-style black baskets (in which to recycle your paper and cardboard) you are welcome to continue to use this.